-[Update: Fix in works] Wear OS “Can’t connect to phone”, “Can’t reach Google at the moment” or “Something went wrong” error still persists
+[Update: Fixed in beta] Wear OS “Can’t connect to phone”, “Can’t reach Google at the moment” or “Something went wrong” error still persists

 New updates are being added at the bottom of this story…….